Nneji123/ABUAD-HMS/README.md

 These steps will start the application in a Docker container, which can be accessed by visiting http://localhost:3000 in a web browser.

-# Deployment
+# :cloud: Deployment
 To deploy the application using the Railway or Render button, follow these steps:

+1. Click on the Railway or Render button in the repository to open the deployment platform.

 <div align="center">

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/Fr7c3B?referralCode=ZYOf2M)
 [![Deploy on Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

 </div>

-1. Click on the Railway or Render button in the repository to open the deployment platform.

-1. Sign up or log in to the deployment platform.
+2. Sign up or log in to the deployment platform.
-2. Connect your GitHub account to the deployment platform.
+3. Connect your GitHub account to the deployment platform.
-3. Choose the repository where the application code is located.
+4. Choose the repository where the application code is located.
-4. Configure the deployment settings, such as the name of the application, the deployment region, and the deployment type (e.g., Docker container or static site).
+5. Configure the deployment settings, such as the name of the application, the deployment region, and the deployment type (e.g., Docker container or static site).
-5. Deploy the application by clicking on the "Deploy" button.
+6. Deploy the application by clicking on the "Deploy" button.
-6. Wait for the deployment process to finish.
+7. Wait for the deployment process to finish.
 Once it's done, the application will be available at the URL provided by the deployment platform.

 > Note that the specific steps and options may vary depending on the deployment platform used.
 It's recommended to check the documentation and tutorials provided by the platform for more detailed instructions on how to deploy the application.
-# References
+# :book: References
 References:

 1. Ultralytics.
 (2021).
 YOLOv5. https://github.com/ultralytics/yolov5